-Several high-level initiatives were undertaken in 2019 by LoCAL and its participating countries to raise awareness and advocate for the role of local governments in climate change adaptation at the global level.
+Several high-level initiatives were undertaken during the reporting period by LoCAL and its participating countries to raise awareness and advocate for the role of local governments in climate change adaptation at the global level.

-- The EU Delegation in Tanzania, together with the GCCA+, organized a National Climate Change conference in 2019, at which LoCAL-Tanzania was presented to participants. - In 2019, LoCAL participated in two thematic panels during the GCCA+ African Regional Conference on Climate Smart Africa: Harnessing Growth and Protecting the Gains.
-The conference was held in Kigali, Rwanda, and was organized by the EU GCCA+, together with the International Union for Conservation of Nature (IUCN), and the Rwandan Ministry of Environment. - In June 2019, LoCAL organized a session entitled 'Local Climate and Energy Action to Fight Inequalities in Sub-Saharan Africa: Tackling Territorial Inequalities through Local Climate Action and Innovative Finance' during European Development Day 2019.
-Representatives of the Covenant of Mayors in Sub-Saharan Africa participated in the session,
+- The EU Delegation in Tanzania, together with the GCCA+, organized a National Climate Change conference in 2019, at which LoCAL-Tanzania was presented to participants. - In 2019, LoCAL participated in two thematic panels during the GCCA+ African Regional

+Conference on Climate Smart Africa: Harnessing Growth and Protecting the Gains.
+The conference was held in Kigali, Rwanda, and was organized by the EU GCCA+, together with the International Union for Conservation of Nature (IUCN), and the Rwandan Ministry of Environment.

-- describing concrete actions they have taken to empower their cities and overcome climate change underscoring the knowledge and capabilities available at the local level in Sub-Saharan Africa.
-Emphasis was placed on innovative approaches for local authorities to access and leverage climate finance and inter-governmental fiscal transfers for blended finance, including the LoCAL mechanism. - In February/March 2019, LoCAL participated in the Thirty-Fifth Meeting of the LDC Expert Group held in Kiribati.
+- In June 2019, LoCAL organized a session entitled 'Local Climate and Energy Action to Fight Inequalities in Sub-Saharan Africa: Tackling Territorial Inequalities through Local Climate Action and Innovative Finance' during European Development Day 2019.
+Representatives of the Covenant of Mayors in Sub-Saharan Africa participated in the session, describing concrete actions they have taken to empower their cities and overcome climate change - underscoring the knowledge and capabilities available at the local level in Sub-Saharan Africa.
+Emphasis was placed on innovative approaches for local authorities to access and leverage climate finance and intergovernmental fiscal transfers for blended finance, including the LoCAL mechanism. - In February/March 2019, LoCAL participated in the Thirty-Fifth Meeting of the LDC Expert Group held in Kiribati.
 The focus was on presenting LoCAL guidelines on vertical integration using the PBCRG system and LoCAL methodology, documented in the publication Financing Local Adaptation to Climate Change: Experience with Performance-Based Climate Resilience Grants; this was endorsed by the LDC Expert Group as supplementary material to its own NAP Technical Guidelines during the NAP Expo in April 2019. - LoCAL has become an active member of the LDC Expert Group/NAP Technical Working Group.
-In this capacity, it supports mobilization and collaboration with relevant organizations to enhance and coordinate technical guidance and support on NAPs for the LDCs - focusing on the contribution of the local level to national climate goals and on bridging the national with subnational adaptation plans and actions (i.e. vertical integration). - During the NAP Expo 2019, LoCAL organized a series of side events on subnational adaptation financing and planning.
-It had a booth at the expo, featuring information on LoCAL and its vertical integration approach to NAPs. - In September 2019, LoCAL participated in the Thirty-Sixth Meeting of the LDC Expert Group in Nairobi, Kenya, reinforcing the importance of inclusion of the local level in the NAP process.
-LoCAL also attended a meeting of the NAP Technical Working Group, held back-to-back with the LDC Expert Group meeting.
+In this capacity, it supports mobilization and collaboration with relevant organizations to enhance and coordinate technical guidance and support on NAPs for the LDCs - focusing on the contribution of the local level to national climate goals and on bridging the national with subnational adaptation plans and actions (i.e. vertical integration).